sindresorhus/sindresorhus.github.com/_apps/jiffy.md

 - Trending GIFs.
 - Search GIFs.
+- Use it as a menu bar app or a normal app in the Dock.
 - Favorite GIFs and browse/search favorites.
 - Global keyboard shortcut to toggle the app.
 - Drag and drop a GIF into any app.